cyclic-software/www/content/posts/build-a-linktree-clone-on-cyclic.md

 }
 ```

-Because it was added to the App, I needed to adjust the style in the App.js as well so that the image wasn’t cut off in different viewports.
+Because it was added to the App, I needed to adjust the style in the App.js as well so that the image wasn't cut off in different viewports.
 I accomplished this by adding a style tag to the `<div>` encompassing all the components.

 ```
 <div className="App" style={{height:'100vh'}}>